 Don't let travelling with kids stop you from having great restaurant experiences.
-A little planning ahead and your whole family can experience some great culinary experiences.
-Here's some tips just in time for spring break travels!
+A little planning ahead and your whole family can experience some great family culinary vacations.
+Here's some tips for culinary travel with kids!

 Travelling as a family and providing our children with those unique opportunities and experiences specific to travel can be wonderful, but it’s shocking how many foodie parents give up what is – for me, anyways – the best part of vacation, just because they have kids in tow.

 What’s the point in travelling to Chicago and eating exclusively at The Cheesecake Factory or Bubba Gump Shrimp, or worse, searching for a pair of golden arches?